theoden8/minishell/README.md

 ## Note

-This is submitted for CS2002 St Andrews week 5 practical.
+This is submitted for CS2002 St Andrews as 5th practical.